cmayron/Legal-Calculus/README.md

 ---

-ADDENDUM: How to Use the System (Copilot Pro + iPad + Multi‑AI Pipeline)
+How to Use the System (Copilot Pro + iPad + Multi‑AI Pipeline)

-This addendum documents the operational workflow that powers Legal Calculus: how you actually use Copilot Pro, the iPad, the GitHub repo, and the multi‑AI pipeline (Copilot Pro → Builder AI → Inspector AI → Desktop).
+operational workflow that powers Legal Calculus: how you actually use Copilot Pro, the iPad, the GitHub repo, and the multi‑AI pipeline (Copilot Pro → Builder AI → Inspector AI → Desktop).

 It defines the roles, boundaries, and sequence that make the system reproducible, teachable, and procedurally sound.